adut24/holbertonschool-higher_level_programming/README.md

 - What are the arithmetic operators and how to use them
 - How to manipulate dictionary
 - How to import a file

+### 0x13.
+JavaScript - Objects, Scopes and Closures
+- Why JavaScript programming is amazing
+- How to create an object in JavaScript
+- What `this` means
+- What `undefined` means
+- Why the variable type and scope is important
+- What is a closure
+- What is a prototype
+- How to inherit an object from another